actuator/cve/README.md

 ## CVE-2024-31970
 - **Description**: AdTran SRG 834-5 HDC17600021F1 devices (with SmartOS 11.1.1.1) have SSH enabled by default, accessible both over the LAN and the Internet.
 During a window of time when the device is being set up, it uses a default username and password combination of admin/admin with root-level privileges.
 An attacker can exploit this window to gain unauthorized root access by either modifying the existing admin account or creating a new account with equivalent privileges.
 This vulnerability allows attackers to execute arbitrary commands.

-## CVE-2024-39345
-- **Description**: AdTran 834-5 HDC17600021F1 (SmartOS 11.1.1.1) devices enable the SSH service by default and have a hidden, undocumented, hard-coded support account whose password is based on the devices MAC address.
-All of the devices internet interfaces share a similar MAC address that only varies in their final octet.
-This allows network-adjacent attackers to derive the support user's SSH password by decrementing the final octet of the connected gateway address or via the BSSID.
-An attacker can then execute arbitrary OS commands with root-level privileges.

 ## CVE-2024-31974
-- **Description**: The com.solarized.firedown (aka Solarized FireDown Browser & Downloader) application 1.0.76 for Android allows a remoteattacker to execute arbitrary JavaScript code via a crafted intent. com.solarized.firedown.IntentActivity uses a WebView component to display web content and doesn't adequately sanitize the URI or any extra data passed in the intent by any installed application (with no permissions).
+- **Description**: The com.solarized.firedown (aka Solarized FireDown Browser & Downloader) application 1.0.76 for Android allows a remote attacker to execute arbitrary JavaScript code via a crafted intent. com.solarized.firedown.IntentActivity uses a WebView component to display web content and doesn't adequately sanitize the URI or any extra data passed in the intent by any installed application (with no permissions).

 ## CVE-2024-28093